Celebrate the holidays with these irresistible, bite-size Christmas cookies with almond icing and a crunchy, festive sugar coating.

 To keep it traditional for the holidays we went with a red, white, and green theme, but by the fourth batch, I ventured off the beaten path a bit.
 If you make 100+ cookies in a week, you’re going to want to mix things up, too—trust me.

-So I did this—it’s a.. birthday cookie?
+So I made this—it’s a.. birthday cookie?
 I simply mixed a couple drops of food coloring into the dough for a green marbled affect.
 Then I gave them a bath in frosting and a heavy dose of multi-colored sprinkles and voila!

 You can also add some food coloring to the icing if you’re bored with the white.
 The most important thing to keep in mind is to be very generous with the frosting and sprinkles—the crunchy, sweet layer of sugar is what really drives these babies home.
 I found that a thicker frosting worked better—it clung to the cookie nicely and acted like a glue for the sprinkles.